 Here is a table showing the holding period and tax rates for different asset classes as follows;

-Among the five heads of income tax, this one includes any other income that does not have any mention in the above 4 heads.
-They fall under Section 56 sub-section (2) of the Income-tax Act and include income from dividends, interest, rent on plant and machinery, lottery, bank deposits, gambling, card games, sports rewards, etc.
+Under the head of Income from other source covers income that does come under other four head income and includes income from dividends, interest, rent on plant and machinery, lottery, bank deposits, gambling, card games, sports rewards, etc.

 The heads of income are ways to classify the earnings or gains of an individual during a given year as per the Income Tax Act.
 This is necessary for taxation purposes.
 They are: